dhextras/ticker_scraper/README.md

 - To run the **Muddy Waters Media scraper**, use:

+  - Gotta install google chrome as well as install gui and run from there

   ```bash
   python mudddy_waters_scraper.py
   ```

 - To run the **Grizzly Media scraper**, use:

+  - Gotta install google chrome as well as install gui and run from there

   ```bash
   python grizzly_scraper.py